 A shared Tri-Faith Center on the Tri-Faith Commons will serve as a hub of collaboration for social events, educational activities and conference facilities.
 The center will welcome people of all faiths and will become a model for peaceful co-existence that builds on America’s promise of religious freedom and our desire for understanding.
 We hope for it to become a place where people from throughout the country come to study and interact.
-The Tri-Faith Center is anticipated to open in 2019 (conceptual rendering shown above).
-Even as we wait for the Tri-Faith Center to be built, we are sponsoring activities that include speaking engagements, children’s programs, shared holidays between congregations and annual picnics.
+The Tri-Faith Center is anticipated to open in early 2020 (conceptual rendering shown above).

 - A large, tent-like space, to be used for dinners, performances and other multi-faith gatherings